 If you’re wondering if the Emeril Lagasse is behind this shoe, then yes, you’re right.
 He offers both slip-on and laced options that are slip-, water-, stain-, and odor-resistant.
 All of the shoes have a comfortable mid-sole for comfort and a patented B.A.M. memory foam technology for all day comfort and stability.

 Sturdy yet lightweight, Merrell’s Moc Pro shoes feature full grain, waterproof leather uppers with an oil and slip resistant rubber sole.
 While the shoes are made with leather, the lining is made from breathable mesh which keeps the feet cool and dry all dry.

 What Not to Wear to a Restaurant Job

 In the search for the perfect pair of restaurant shoes, knowing which shoes to avoid is equally important.
 Here’s a cheat sheet for which shoe types to steer clear of.

 Exposed feet equals vulnerable feet.
 Besides making yourself vulnerable to injury, most establishments simply won’t allow them.
-(See rookie mistake above.)
-In some states, having exposed toes in a restaurant kitchen is against health code.
+In some states, having exposed toes in a restaurant kitchen is against the health code.

-Boat shoes are supposed to be non-slip right?
-Well yes and no.
+Boat shoes are supposed to be non-slip, right?
+Yes and no.

 The one exception here may be for those working the host stand.
 For everyone else on the floor, heels won’t get you far.

 There are many ways to get burned working in a restaurant and wearing the wrong shoes is one of them.
-Investing in a quality pair will carry you through many-a-shift and pay dividends in the form of comfy and healthy feet.
+Investing in a quality pair will carry you through many a shift and pay dividends in the form of happy and healthy feet.